Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Results

-The right panels of Figs. \ref{highT}(a)-(h) and Fig. \ref{highT}(j) show the LLD simulation results obtained using the best-fit parameter set ($J_{1},J_{2},J_{3},J_{c1},J_{c2}$) suggested by the Bayesian optimization algorithm.
-These results demonstrate remarkable agreement with the observed $S(\mathbf{q},\omega)$, indicating that these five exchange interactions effectively capture the spin Hamiltonian of \CTS{}.
-The optimal parameter set and their uncertainties are summarized in Table \ref{table:opt}.
-Notably, the nearest-neighbor interlayer exchange $J_{c1}$ is larger than the nearest-neighbor intralayer exchange $J_{1}$, reflecting the 3D nature of the spin Hamiltonian.
+The right panels of Figs. \ref{highT}(a)-(h) and Fig.~\ref{highT}(j) show the LLD simulation results obtained using the best-fit parameter set ($J_{1},J_{2},J_{3},J_{c1},J_{c2}$) suggested by the Bayesian optimization algorithm.
+These results demonstrate remarkable agreement with the observed $S_{\perp}(\mathbf{q},\omega)$, indicating that these five exchange interactions effectively capture the spin Hamiltonian of \CTS{}.
+The set of optimal parameters and their uncertainties are summarized in Table \ref{table:opt}.
+In particular, the nearest-neighbor interlayer exchange $J_{c1}$ is larger than the nearest-neighbor intralayer exchange $J_{1}$, reflecting the 3D nature of the spin Hamiltonian.
 The solution suggested by our optimization algorithm has been further validated by examining the $\chi^{2}$ metric — the measure of goodness-of-fit — around the optimal solution in the ($J_{1},J_{2},J_{3},J_{c1},J_{c2}$) parameter space [Figs. \ref{highT}(k)--(l)].
-A well-defined minimum of $\chi^{2}$ ($\chi^{2}_{\mathrm{min}}$) is indeed found at the position indicated by the optimization algorithm (white stars).
-Additional diagnostic analyses, as described in Appendix D, further corroborate the solution.
+A well-defined minimum of $\chi^{2}$ ($\chi^{2}_{\mathrm{min}}$) is found at the position indicated by the optimization algorithm (white stars).
+Additional diagnostic analyses described in Appendix E further corroborate the solution.

+Overlaying the $\chi^{2}(J_{1},J_{2},J_{3},J_{c1},J_{c2})$ map on a theoretical magnetic phase diagram at $T=0$ elucidates the magnetic order suggested by our spin model.
+The phase boundaries, calculated from classical Monte-Carlo simulations, are shown on the $\chi^{2}$ map in Figs. \ref{highT}(k)--(l).
+The optimal parameter set indeed stabilizes a magnetic order with $\mathbf{Q}_{\nu}$ = $\mathbf{G}_{\nu}/2$ or its symmetry-equivalent vectors [i.e., $\tilde{J}_{\mathbf{q}}$ has a global minimum at ${\mathbf{Q}}$ = $\mathbf{G}_{\nu}/2$], in accordance with observations in \CTS{} [Fig.~\ref{CTS}(c)]~\cite{CTS_tripleQ_natcomm, CTS_tripleQ_nphys}.